programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 We can see that the standard deviation and the mean values vary significantly between the `word_count` column and the other columns.
 When working with metrics such as Euclidean distance in the k-means algorithm, different scales between the columns can become problematic.
 Thus, we should standardize the data before applying the clustering algorithm.

-Furthermore, we have an significant standard deviation in almost every column and a vast difference between the 75% percentile value and the maxim value, particularly in the `word_count` column.
+Furthermore, we have an significant standard deviation in almost every column and a vast difference between the 75% percentile value and the maximum value, particularly in the `word_count` column.
 This indicates that we might have some severe outliers in our dataset, and it might be necessary to get rid of them before we continue with our analysis.
 Therefore, we only keep those data points in our data frame with a word count within the 90% percentile range.

 ```
 ninety_quantile = df_authors["word_count"].quantile(0.9)